PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 OPENAI_API_KEY=ADD_YOUR_KEY_HERE
 ```

 Now let's test out our form and see if we are able to get our summary.
+Make sure to add some credits to your user.

 Nice, we are able to see our output in the console.